JuliaGraphics/Luxor.jl/docs/src/tutorial/basicpath.md

 end
 ```

-The drawing instructions to make the two shapes are the same, the second is just moved 150 units in x.
+The drawing instructions to make the two shapes are the same, the second set are applied shifted 150 units in x.

 `rmove()` requires a current point to be "relative to".
 This is why the first drawing function is `move()` rather than `rmove()`.

 Notice that this code draws two shapes, but there was only one `strokepath()` function call.
 These two shapes are in fact *subpaths*.
+A path can contain a number of separate shapes.

 ## Subpaths

 A path consists of one or more of these move-line-curve-arc-closepath sequences.
 Each is a subpath.
-When you call a `strokepath()` or `fillpath()` function, all the subpaths in the entire path are rendered, and then the current path is emptied.
+When you call a `strokepath()` or `fillpath()` function, all the subpaths in the entire path are rendered in the same way, and then the current path is emptied.

 You can create a new subpath either by doing a `move()` or `rmove()` in the middle of building a path (before you render it), or with the specific `newsubpath()` function.